Vermont news, Vermont jobs, Montpelier real estate, Barre real estate

 Sports

+- Sports Wire - Rodgers works Hail Mary magic, Packers beat Giants

-- Sports Wire - Huskies embracing new role
+- Sports Wire - Alabama dynasty rolls into another champ game with Clemson

-- Sports Wire - Swinney looks to put a rare L on Meyer record
+- Sports Wire - Payen scores 18, Vermont romps past Hartford

-- Sports Wire - Huskies Ross has Tides attention
+- Sports Wire - Steelers drum Dolphins, set up rematch with Chiefs

-- Sports Wire - Pink-slip watch is on in seven NFL cities
+- Sports Wire - Circus operator agrees to plea deal in tent collapse that killed 2 Vermonters

 -